-Brittany Ranchoff graduated with her MPH concentrating in Maternal and Child Health and Epidemiology from the Boston University School of Public Health.
+Brittany Ranchoff graduated with her MPH concentrating in Maternal and Child Health and Epidemiology from the Boston University School of Public Health in 2017.
 She was the 2015-2016 MCH fellow with Dr. Gene Declercq.
 Brittany became interested in Maternal and Child Health after studying abroad with Semester at Sea during her undergraduate at University of Kentucky.
 On Semester at Sea, she studied Maternal and Child Health in Central and South America.
 Her interests include birth, pregnancy, breastfeeding, and early infancy.
 Brittany looks forward to helping in assisting the Birth by the Numbers site in updating and design.
 She is very excited to be a part of the Birth by the Numbers team.

 Jessica Turon graduated with her MPH in Maternal and Child Health from Boston University in January 2013.
 Her interests encompass all things birth and breastfeeding, as well as reproductive justice.
 Currently, she is getting some first-hand experience in these matters as a new mom to Frances, born in May of 2013.
 As a fellow on the Birth By The Numbers project, she worked on assembling the state-by-state data.